 Government agencies and utilities operating transmission systems have established design criteria that include EMF levels.
 BPA has maximum allowable electric fields of 9 and 2.5 kV/m on and at the edge of the right-of-way, respectively (USDOE, 2010).
-BPA also has maximum-allowable electric field strengths of 5 kV/m, 3.5 kV/m, and 2.5 kV/m for road crossings, shopping center parking lots, and commercial/ industrial parking lots, respectively.
+BPA also has maximum-allowable electric field strengths of 5 kV/m, 3.5 kV/m, and 2.5 kV/m for road crossings, shopping center parking lots, and commercial/industrial parking lots, respectively.
 The latter levels are based on limiting the maximum short-circuit currents from anticipated vehicles to less than 1 mA in shopping center lots and to less than 2 mA in commercial parking lots.

-The electric fields from the proposed 500-kV line would meet the ACGIH standards, provided wearers of pacemakers and similar medical-assist devices are discouraged from unshielded right-of-way use.
-(A passenger in an automobile under the line would be shielded from the electric field.)
-The electric fields in limited areas on the right-of-way would exceed the ICNIRP guideline for public exposure, but would be below IEEE guideline limits.
-The magnetic fields from the proposed line would be below the ACGIH, ICNIRP, and IEEE limits.
+The electric fields from the proposed 500-kV line would meet the ACGIH standards, provided wearers of pacemakers and similar medical-assist devices are discouraged from unshielded right-of-way use (A passenger in an automobile under the line would be shielded from the electric field).
+The electric fields in limited areas on the right-of-way would exceed the ICNIRP reference levels for public exposure, but additional analysis of these reference levels indicate that the ICNIRP basic restrictions would not be exceeded even for much higher field levels (Kavet et al., 2012).
+In addition, electric field levels in all locations would be below ICES reference levels.
+The magnetic fields from the proposed line would be below the ACGIH, ICNIRP, and ICES reference levels.

-The estimated peak electric fields on the right-of-way of the proposed transmission line would meet limits set in Florida, New York and Oregon, but not those of Minnesota and Montana (see Table 9).
-The BPA maximum allowable electric field limit would be met for all configurations of the proposed line.
-The edge of right-of-way electric fields from the proposed line would be below limits set in Florida and New Jersey, but above those in Montana and New York.
+The estimated peak electric fields on the right-of-way of the proposed transmission line would meet limits set in Florida, New York, and Oregon, but not those of Minnesota and Montana (see Table 9).
+The edge of right-of-way electric fields from the proposed line would be below limits set in New Jersey, but above those in Florida, Montana and New York.
+The BPA maximum allowable electric-field limit on the right-of-way would be met for all configurations of the proposed line.
+At the edge of the right-of-way the electric values are higher than BPA's guidelines of 2.5 kV/m in some existing sections; however, in those sections the electric field levels will not change from existing conditions.

 The magnetic field at the edge of the right-of-way from the proposed line would be below the regulatory levels of states where such regulations exist.